Skip to main content

 Another career option is local or state health departments, or local parks and recreation departments that run health and wellness programs.

-Public Health Educator Jobs
+Public Health Degree Jobs

 UND Public Health Education graduates have gone on to a variety of successful careers with:

-• Altru Health System
+• -Altru Health System

-• Centura Health Corporation
+• Essential Health

-• Essentia Health
+• Arkos Health

-Bachelor of Public Health Skills
+Public Health Degree Skills

 A Public Health Education degree gives you the strategic skills you need, including: